 Samoa is the easiest (and therefore cheapest) to travel.
 There are two main islands which are connected by a ferry.
 There are other small islands, but most don’t really have any tourist infrastructure and there is a lot to see on both Upolu and Savai’i, meaning you most likely won’t feel the need to see the others.
 The best way to get around the islands is by car, so I advise hiring one from the airport in Apia.
 There are buses, but they aren’t that frequent, and often stop far from the beaches and resorts.

 There are 118 islands in French Polynesia, also known as the Islands of Tahiti.
 We had two months to travel the South Pacific and that’s not enough to visit all of the islands in French Polynesia.
 Plus some of them you can’t even fly to.
 A big slice of your French Polynesian budget will go on flights.
 I totally recommend buying a flight pass from Air Tahiti.
 It’s a fixed price and each package includes a certain group/number of islands.
-We did the Bora Bora-Tuamotu Pass, even though we didn’t visit all of the islands available in our pass, it still worked out cheaper.
+We did the Bora Bora-Tuamotu Pass, even though we didn’t visit all of the French Polynesian islands available in our pass, it still worked out cheaper.
 If you don’t like flying in small planes you may wish to reconsider visiting French Polynesia – or look into cruise/sailing options.
-Otherwise you can stick to Tahiti and Mo’orea which are connected by a ferry.
+Otherwise, you can stick to Tahiti and Mo’orea which are connected by a ferry.

 There are flights (and cargo ships) between the Cook Islands, which are fairly expensive considering how short some of the flights are.
 We decided to visit just two islands, Aitutaki and the main island of Rarotonga, in order to reduce the money spent on travel.
 In hindsight, I would have liked to have visited Aitu as well, but there is always next time!